Natural Attractions in Golden Bay That Will Blow Your Mind!

 Towering limestone walls, quiet nikau palm forest and the sounds of native birds make The Grove Scenic Reserve or simply “The Grove” a definite must-see on our natural attractions in Golden Bay list.
 It’s only a 20-minute walk to make your way through the limestone blocks sculpted into an array of weird and wonderful shapes.
 The Grove Scenic Reserve truly is a mystical place!

 Location: From Takaka, take the Abel Tasman Drive to Clifton then take Clifton Road to the signposted The Grove Scenic Reserve.
-8.5km from Takaka.
+8.5km (5 miles) from Takaka.

 3. Wharariki Beach

 Often described as one of the world’s most beautiful beaches, Wharariki Beach cannot be missed when travelling in Golden Bay.
 See the iconic Archway Islands from the coast and walk over rolling sand dunes.
 Access is via a 20-minute walk at the end of Warariki Road through farm paddocks, a small section of forest, then over sand dunes.
-See more awesome beaches at the 22 Stunning Beaches in New Zealand.
+Learn more in the 7 Best Walks at Farewell Spit.

-Location: From Puponga, take the 7km gravel Whakariki Road to the end where the walk is signposted from the car park.
+Location: From Puponga, take the 7km (4 miles) gravel Whakariki Road to the end where the walk is signposted from the car park.

 4. Rawhiti Cave